Syed-AliRizvi/Projects/IntroToDataScienceExploration/README.md

 Intoductory data preprocessing and exploration in Python.
 Australian data for

 - Resident Population
--Student Enrolment
+- Student Enrolment
--Job Vacancies
+- Job Vacancies
--Unemployment
+- Unemployment
--Graduate Employment
+- Graduate Employment
--Insurance Rates
+- Insurance Rates

 has been explored.